jeya-maria-jose/Medical-Transformer/README.md

 cd KiU-Net-pytorch
 ```

-The code is tested in Python 3.6.10, Pytorch 1.4.0
+The code is stable using Python 3.6.10, Pytorch 1.4.0

-To install all the dependecies using conda:
+To install all the dependencies using conda:

 ```bash
 conda env create -f environment.yml